eradiate/eradiate/docs/index.rst

 .. admonition:: Where should I go?

     :ref:`Getting started<sec-getting_started-intro>`
-        Go here to learn about Eradiate, how to get it and how to compile it.
+        Learn about Eradiate, how to get it and how to compile it.
     :ref:`User guide<sec-user_guide-intro>`
-        Go here to learn about how to use Eradiate's applications and API.
+        Learn how to use Eradiate's applications and API.
     :ref:`Developer guide<sec-developer_guide-intro>`
-        Go here to learn about how to modify Eradiate.
+        Learn how to work with Eradiate's source code and modify it.
     :ref:`API reference<sec-api_reference-intro>`
-        Go here for the complete API reference.
+        The complete API reference.

 About